sebholstein/angular-google-maps/docs/content/guides/markerclusterer/markers-cluster-with-markerclusterer.md

 ## Using the directive

-When you import the `AgmJsMarkerClustererModule`, you can use the `agmMarkerCluster` directive  in your template.
+When you import the `AgmMarkerClustererModule`, you can use the `agmMarkerCluster` directive  in your template.
 As you can note, you should use the `imagePath` attribute if you want an image appears behind the markers count in the cluster (js-marker-clusterer use 3 images, with different sizes, in the examplo, the library looks for `m1.png`, `m2.png` and `m3.png`, so adds the number and extension to the given `imagePath`)

 ```html